 People can often find themselves suffering from multiple health conditions that impact their day-to-day living.
 This can be especially true later in life, as our bodies become less efficient.
-A 2018 study found that one in four adults have two or more health conditions.
+Over a third of adults have multiple health conditions by the time they are middle-aged.
 For some, these conditions may have a serious impact on their wellbeing.
 These are known as complex needs.

 Definition of Complex Needs